Dominion Voting Systems seeks to preserve posts from Fox News, others ahead of lawsuits

 The defamation suit, filed in New York County Supreme Court, seeks more than $2.7 billion in compensatory and punitive damages.
 Smartmatic also asks for defendants to retract false statements.

-Representatives for Facebook, YouTube, Parler, Twitter and Trump could not immediately be reached for comment.
-(Reporting by Helen Coster Editing by Robert Birsel)
+A representative for Twitter declined to comment.
+Representatives for Facebook, YouTube, Parler and Trump could not immediately be reached for comment.

 Our Standards: The Thomson Reuters Trust Principles.